Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 - Written forms of Chinese

-- Final words on types of Chinese language
+- Final words on the types of Chinese language

 Overview of the Chinese Language

 China is a big country with over 1.4 billion inhabitants.
-Its population is more than Europe or combined North and South America.
+Its population is more than that of Europe or the combined North and South America.

 The Chinese language is also called Sinitic (汉语 / 漢語 / Hànyǔ / 中文 / Zhōngwén).
-It is a sub-branch of a larger Sino-Tibetan.
-We also often name Standard Chinese, Mandarin, or Putonghua (Spoken).
+It is a sub-branch of the larger Sino-Tibetan branch.
+We also often refer to Standard Chinese as Mandarin or Putonghua (Spoken).

 Chinese is the first language of 1.3 billion people worldwide (or about 16 percent of the global population).